 EBOT EXAM PART 1 – WRITTEN EXAM

 The written section will consist of 100 multiple choice questions (MCQs) in the single correct answer format.
 It can be taken as an online proctored exam or onsite in different examination centres in Europe.
 Please specify your chosen form when you apply for it.
 This exam will take place on June 2, 2026.
-Applicants need to pass Part 1 to sit Part 2.
+Applicants need to pass Part 1 in order to be able to sit Part 2.

 • Certificate of full qualification as an orthopaedic surgeon from the national authority proving your status as registered O&T specialist in your country.